Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 ### Acknowledgements
 Special thanks to my mentor Brian Macharia for his help and advice in development this project.
+Extra thanks go to the testers composed of family and friends.
+Pretty printed channel was very helpful for base concepts and tutorials throughout this project.
 Libraries for google fonts, bootstrap, jQuery and font-awesome were used throughout my project.

 Inspiration and techniques for pagination found from three main sources: